 Right outside the lodge, there’s a wonderful country laneway that meanders along the Owen River almost all the way to Mount Owen.
 It’s a perfect way to spend a sunny afternoon.
 The lodge has several modern mountain bikes for our guests to use free of charge.

-A very viable alternative, kick back and relax.
-With over 2 acres of gardens there are oodles of places to relax in the lodge grounds.
+A very viable alternative - kick back and relax.
+With over two acres of gardens, there are oodles of places to relax in the lodge grounds.

 The lodge sits on the bank of the Owen River.
 There are several swimming holes for you to enjoy a dip in the river – why not take Keeley with you!

-The Murchison region is a world renowned centre of white water rafting and kayaking.
-There are several rafting & kayaking companies operating in Murchison.
-We’d be pleased to arrange a half day to a full day rafting trip – from relaxed to adrenalin packed.
+The Murchison region is a world-renowned centre of white water rafting and kayaking.
+There are several rafting and kayaking companies operating in Murchison.
+We’d be pleased to arrange a half day to a full day rafting trip – from relaxed to adrenalin-packed.

 Fancy seeing some of the local scenery on horse back?
-One of the larger farms in the region also offers horse trekking – from 3 hours to a full day event.
-To ensure a memorable day numbers are limited to 2 riders at a time.
+One of the larger farms in the region offers horse trekking, from three hours to a full day event.
+To ensure a memorable day, numbers are limited to two riders at a time.